Sahir Shamshad Mirza (18th Chairman Joint Chiefs of Staff Committee) Height, Family, Biography

 Some Lesser Known Facts About Sahir Shamshad Mirza

-- Sahir Shamshad Mirza is a Pakistani four-star Military General who is currently serving as the 18th chairman of the Joint Chiefs of Staff Committee.
+- Sahir Shamshad Mirza is a Pakistani four-star Military General and is currently serving as the 18th Chairman of the Joint Chiefs of Staff Committee.

-- Sahir was born and raised in Mulhal Mughlan, a small village in Chakwal District, Punjab, Pakistan.
-He belongs to a middle-class family.
+- Sahir was born and brought up in a small village named Mulhal Mughlan in Chakwal District in the Pakistani province of Punjab.
+Sahir comes from a middle-class family.

-- At a very young age, Mirza lost both his parents and was raised as an orphan.
+- At a very young age, Sahir became an orphan after losing both his parents.

-- After completing his military training at the Pakistan Military Academy, he was commissioned into the 8th Battalion of the Sind Regiment on 10th September 1987.
+- After his training at the Pakistan Military Academy, Sahir was commissioned into the 8th Battalion of the Sind Regiment on 10th September 1987.

-- During his early military career, he was appointed as Brigade Major of two Infantry Brigades and as General Staff Officer (GSO) Grade 1 at the Military Operations Directorate.
+- During his early military career, he served as Brigade Major of two Infantry Brigades and General Staff Officer (GSO) Grade 1 in the Military Operations Directorate.

-- In 2015, Sahir served as the Director General of Military Operations (DGMO), where he was part of the core team supervising all military operations against militants in North Waziristan.
+- In 2015, Sahir Mirza served as the Director General of Military Operations (DGMO).
+In this role, he became a part of the core team overseeing all the military operations against the terrorists in North Waziristan.

-- Sahir Mirza had participated in the United Nations peacekeeping missions in 2016.
+- In 2016, Sahir Mirza was a part of the United Nations peacekeeping operations.

-- In 2016, he was a member of the Quadrilateral Coordination Group, which aimed to broker intra-Afghan talks.
-The countries involved were Pakistan, China, Afghanistan, and the United States.
+- In the same year, Sahir Mirza was a part of the Quadrilateral Coordination Group, which aimed to establish intra-Afghan talks.
+The countries included in this were Pakistan, China, Afghanistan, and the United States.

-- In 2019, he became the Chief of General Staff of the Pakistan military.
+- In 2019, he was appointed as the Chief of General Staff of the Pakistan military.

-- From 2021 to November 2022, he served as the Commander of the Rawalpindi Corps (X Corps).
-During his tenure as Commander, he oversaw operations of the Line of Control and working borders.
+- From 2021 to November 2022, he worked as the Commander of the Rawalpindi Corps (X Corps).